 Other exhibits in the museum include decorative and household items such as crystal, silverware, glassware and ceramics.
 There is also an extensive collection of Asian art donated by the Dublin-both insurance magnate, Albert M. Bender.
 The museum shares its historic premises with a museum of military history. www.museum.ie

-Royal Hibernian Academy Located in the beautiful Georgian streetscape of Ely Place, this artist-led organisation founded in 1823 has undergone a beautiful refurbishment in recent years, resulting in spacious, airy galleries ideal for displaying the full and impressive gamut of Irish art.
+Royal Hibernian Academy Located in the beautiful Georgian streetscape of Ely Place, this artist-led organisation founded in 1823 has undergone a beautiful refurbishment in recent years, resulting in spacious, airy galleries ideal for displaying the full and impressive gamut of art in Dublin.

 Different sections are dedicated to various subjects and disciplines, such as portraiture, landscape/cityscape and photography.
 The Annual Exhibition at the RHA is the largest and longest running open submission exhibition in Ireland, while the ground floor Ashford Gallery is designed to introduce emerging artists to collectors and test their commercial viability. www.rhagallery.ie

 A good place to find independent galleries is the busy commercial area immediately south of the Trinity College campus, where several streets lined with some of Dublin’s finest Georgian buildings are home to a clutch of galleries showing emerging and established Irish artists along with international work.